Associate Professor of Applied Statistics

-Ravi Shroff is an Assistant Professor of Applied Statistics, and by joint appointment, an Assistant Professor of Urban Informatics at NYU's Center for Urban Science and Progress (CUSP).
+Ravi Shroff is an Assistant Professor of Applied Statistics with an affiliated appointment at NYU's Center for Urban Science and Progress (CUSP).
 He received a Ph.D. and M.S. in mathematics from UC San Diego, a M.S. in applied urban science and informatics from NYU-CUSP, and a B.S. in mathematics and economics from the University of Washington.

-Dr. Shroff's interests are broadly related to computational social science, in particular, the application of statistical and machine learning techniques to a variety of urban issues.
-His current research examines the use of interpretable statistical models to inform pretrial detention decisions; methods to accurately measure gunfire-related crime and reporting rates; and predictive models to support child welfare practitioners.
+Dr. Shroff's research interests are broadly related to computational social science, in particular, the development and application of statistical methods to measure and improve the equity and efficiency of decision making.
+His current research examines the use of interpretable statistical models to inform pretrial detention decisions; methods to accurately quantify discrimination in settings where decision makers have clear policy objectives; and how algorithms can assist human judgment.
 He has past and ongoing collaborations with a number of city and state agencies in New York and California.

 Previously, Dr. Shroff was a Senior Research Scientist at NYU-CUSP, and a 2016-2017 fellow at the Data & Society Research Institute.
 He was also a postdoctoral fellow at the Australian National University's Mathematical Sciences Institute, a visiting scholar at Stanford, and consulting expert for the ACLU of Illinois.
-He has received funding from the Knight Foundation and New York City's Administration for Children's Services.
+He has received funding from the National Science Foundation, Amazon, Arnold Ventures, the Knight Foundation, and New York City's Administration for Children's Services.